yxie054/template-lab-02-unit-integration-testing/README.md

 ```
 Expected equality of these values:
-  ""
+  "hello world"
   echo(1,test_val)
-    Which is: "\n"
+    Which is: "hello world\n"
 ```

-The problem is that we expected an empty string to be returned, but we forgot that the function actually adds a newline to the end of the string so the prompt will go to the next line.
-At this point we have two options (1) if we actually want the function to return an empty string, we need to modify the function or (2) if the function should actually return a newline then we need to change the test.
+The problem is that we expected `hello world` to be returned, but we forgot that the function actually adds a newline to the end of the string so the prompt will go to the next line.
+At this point we have two options (1) if we actually want the function to return `hello world`, we need to modify the function or (2) if the function should actually return a newline then we need to change the test.
 In a test driven design methodology, we would actually write one or a small number of basic unit tests, then develope a small part of our system until we pass those unit tests, and then repeat that process until we've finish our function (and then we already have our unit tests).
 Here, the function echo should probably directly mimic the input so we don't actually want that newline in the function but instead in the main.
 Go ahead and modify the function in c-echo.h so it no longer returns the newline and instead add that newline to the main.cpp, and re-run the test to make sure you are now passing (since the tests don't run the other main, the added newline there won't be a problem for testing), you should see something like this:

 ```
 [==========] Running 1 test from 1 test case.
 [----------] Global test environment set-up.
 [----------] 1 test from EchoTest
-[ RUN      ] EchoTest.EmptyString
+[ RUN      ] EchoTest.HelloWorld
-[       OK ] EchoTest.EmptyString (0 ms)
+[       OK ] EchoTest.HelloWorld (0 ms)
 [----------] 1 test from EchoTest (0 ms total)

 [----------] Global test environment tear-down